-Motivation behind those involved in the charity sector are potentially more complex than those driving people working in commercial sectors, and we should always bear in mind that this has implications for the way in which people should be recruited, managed, cared for and developed.
+Motivations behind those working in the charity sector are potentially more complex than those driving people working in commercial sectors, and we should always bear this in mind.
+It has implications for the way in which people should be recruited, managed, cared for and developed.

 There is a huge difference if we think about motivators in these two ways.
 Let’s take a look.
 Let’s start with what you might say in a job interview or a promotion interview, when the interviewer asks “What motivates you to want to work here?”.
 The likely response from most candidates will be something fairly stock … like these perhaps: